APPIC Program Match Number 228711

 We fully endorse the APPIC match policy summarized in the following statement:

 "This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant."

 Statement on Nondiscrimination

 The University of Nebraska-Lincoln is a public university committed to providing a quality education to a diverse student body.
 One aspect of this commitment is to foster a climate of inclusion and mutual support that will enhance our ability to achieve our overall goals of recruiting and retaining good faculty and staff while allowing all of us to focus our energies and talents on our important missions of education, research and service.
 To this end, it is the policy of the University of Nebraska-Lincoln not to discriminate based upon age, race, ethnicity, color, national origin, gender-identity, sex, pregnancy, disability, sexual orientation, genetic information, veteran’s status, marital status, religion or political affiliation.
 This policy is applicable to all University administered programs including educational programs, financial aid, admission policies and employment policies.

 The policy is consistent with federal and state law and university policy.
-Inquiries regarding discrimination issues may be directed to Linda Crump, Assistant to the Chancellor for Equity, Access & Diversity Programs and Title IX Coordinator, 128 Canfield Administration Building, Lincoln, NE, 68588-0437; via phone (402) 472-3417; via email email@example.com.
-2
+Inquiries regarding discrimination issues may be directed to the office of Institutional Equity and Compliance and Title IX Coordinator, 128 Canfield Administration Building, Lincoln, NE, 68588-0437; via phone (402) 472-3417; via email firstname.lastname@example.org.

 Please direct all inquiries and send all materials to:

 Belinda Hinojos, Ph.D.